AlbionsRefuge/bubbles-faq/general-questions.md

 ### Where is all the code that is making this happen?

 Check your `index.html` tab, you will see links there that pull in additional code from other places.
 Notice how there are several `<script>` tags.
-Those tags are how you can gain access to other scripts that are external to your code.
+Those tags are what you use to gain access to other scripts that are external to your code.

 You should see links out to three external files plus your own main.js file.